JabRef/jabref/README.md

 Want to be part of a free and open-source project that tens of thousands scientist use every day?
 Check out the ways you can contribute, below:
 - For details on how to contribute, have a look at our [guidelines for contributing](CONTRIBUTING.md).
 - You are welcome to contribute new features.
-To get your code included into JabRef, just [fork] (https://help.github.com/en/articles/fork-a-repo) the JabRef repository, make your changes, and create a [pull request] (https://help.github.com/en/articles/about-pull-requests).
+To get your code included into JabRef, just [fork](https://help.github.com/en/articles/fork-a-repo) the JabRef repository, make your changes, and create a [pull request](https://help.github.com/en/articles/about-pull-requests).
 - To work on existing JabRef issues, check out our [issue tracker](https://github.com/JabRef/jabref/issues).
 New to open source contributing?
 Look for issues with the ["good first issue"](https://github.com/JabRef/jabref/labels/good%20first%20issue) label to get started.

 We view pull requests as a collaborative process.